 Verité is pleased to announce the launch of an exciting new initiative to enhance the tracing of goods made with child labor and forced labor in the garment sector.
-The STREAMS project (Supply Chain Tracing and Engagement Methodologies) will be implemented by Verité in collaboration with the Better Cotton Initiative, Phylagen, RCS Global, the Responsible Sourcing Network, and Sourcemap.
+The STREAMS project (Supply Chain Tracing and Engagement Methodologies) will be implemented by Verité in collaboration with organizations that include Phylagen, RCS Global, the Responsible Sourcing Network, and Sourcemap.
 This 4.5-year project is fully funded by the United States Department of Labor, which has granted a total of USD 4 million under cooperative agreement number IL-35805-20-75-K.

 Supply chains for finished goods have become increasingly complex, making it more challenging to trace the journey of a commodity from farm to finished product, know which suppliers are involved, and see where exploitative labor conditions are occurring.
 STREAMS will map and categorize supply chains and methods for tracing and validating supply chain connections, pilot and validate the effectiveness of novel approaches to supply chain tracing in the garment sector of India, and create accessible tools to enable diverse actors across sectors and supply chain tiers to adopt innovative tracing approaches.

 “We are excited to be working with strong partners on this initiative to advance understanding and utilization of the most fitting approaches to supply chain tracing and transparency and, in turn, to mitigate risks of forced labor in their supply chains.” −Shawn MacDonald, CEO of Verité.

 Analyzing Approaches to Supply Chain Tracing while Bridging Gaps